 Translation of MEPL's financial statements into U.S. dollars does not have a material impact on the Company's financial position.

 Research and Development Expenses

-Research and development expenses relate primarily to the cost of conducting human clinical and pre-clinical trials of phenoxodiol, triphendiol and NV-143.
+Research and development expenses relate primarily to the cost of conducting human clinical and pre-clinical trials of the licensed cancer compounds.
 Research and development costs are charged to earnings in the period incurred.